 ¼ cup light agave syrup

 or store bought shortening (1 stick, room temperature)

 or non-hydrogenated stick margarine (1 stick, not tub margarine, room temperature)

 In a medium saucepan whisk together the maple syrup, agave syrup and salt.
 Bring the mixture to a boil on high heat, covered, then remove cover and reduce heat to medium and simmer.
 Do not stir the mixture from now on because natural convection currents will do the stirring for you.

 Insert a candy thermometer and bring the mixture up to 235F (113C).
 Remove it from heat, carefully transfer the mixture to a bowl and place it in the refrigerator for about an hour so it cools to about room temperature.
 At room temperature the mixture should have a thickness similar to molasses.

 Beat in the shortening and Vegan Butter until fluffy.
 Store frosting in an airtight container in the refrigerator for up to 10 days.
 Make sure the frosting is at or near room temperature for optimum frost-ability.
-Makes about 2 cups or enough for about one 8 inch diameter cake.
+This recipe makes about 2 cups of Rich Vegan Maple Frosting, or enough for about one layer of an 8 inch diameter cake.